 To make it stick for all NFINIDAT devices, current and future ones, and across reboots, a udev rule must be added.

 - The tool checks our udev rule exists for setting the noop I/O scheduler for NFINIDAT sd devices and dm (multipath) devices

 - The tool checks that active I/O scheduler for all NFINIDAT sd devices is noop

 This test case passes if:

-All NFINIDAT sd devices uses the noop I/O scheduler, and the udev rule exists
+- All NFINIDAT sd devices and dm devices use the noop I/O scheduler